 A true "simulation engine" in the words of Mr Zurovec.

 Now, an important point to make here is to do with our general perception of what the term "NPC" means.
-This idea that many of us carry from our previous gaming experiences is one of static NPCs, that have little to no active function within a game other than to provide static missions, have scripted player interactions or to sell or buy items at preset prices, all with strictly limited, if any at all, effective agency within the game world.
+This idea that many of us carry from our previous is one of static NPCs, that have little to no active function within a game other than to provide static missions, have scripted player interactions or to sell or buy items at preset prices, all with strictly limited, if any at all, effective agency within the game world.

 What Zurovec's team is striving to achieve is considerably more abstract than that.
 The requirement they are meeting is for constantly-in-effect behaviour modelling system, that provides sense, variance and meaning to the Star Citizen world, without consuming so much computing power that it would only be playable inside an MIT laboratory.